ryw90/ryanywang/build_site/pages/stats-bib.md

 *Boyd and Vandenberghe, Convex optimization:* Excellent book with great exercises.
 Focused more on mathematical understanding and less on algorithmic implementation.
 I think this is a good thing, because how many people are going to implement their own solver?

+*Sundaram, A first course in optimization theory:* The song you should play while reading this book is Drake's "Started from the Bottom".
+This book does just that.
+Starting from the basics of set theory it patiently builds its way towards some of the better proofs in optimization theory in R^n.
+Very thoughtful writing that explains things carefully.
+A good course to take after taking real analysis and wanting to apply it to something bigger.
+[JH]

 ** Topics: History **

 *Salsburg, The lady tasting tea:* Entertaining account of the main personalities behind classical statistics - Fisher, Neyman, Pearson - and their interrelationships.